The smem

 three objectives

-Creativity: To make electronic musical instruments accessible to artists and audiences.
 The collection consists of several hundred cult instruments and thousands of obscure pieces.
 This heritage must be made available to musicians for the artistic creation of today and tomorrow.
-In this way, smem supports musical creativity and makes a significant contribution to the experimental discovery of the extremely versatile world of electronic musical instruments.
-Many artists have already completed residencies in our Playroom and several recordings have been released in recent years.
+In this way, the smem supports musical creativity by encouraging the discovery and exploration of the versatile world of electronic music instruments.
+Many artists, newcomers or confirmed, have already completed residencies in our Playroom and several recordings have been released in recent years.

-Preservation: To preserve, maintain and explore the cultural heritage of electronic musical instruments.
 The smem has the ambitious goal of making as many instruments as possible accessible to current and future generations.
-Although the history of electric and electronic musical instruments is still recent, many pieces have already become inaccessible due to wear and tear or replacement by newer technology (digital instead of analogue).
+Although these objects are still recent in our history, many pieces have already become inaccessible due to wear and tear, or replacement by newer technology.
 The collection therefore not only includes some particularly valuable instruments, but also preserves the entire history of an era that is essential for understanding the musical creation of the last decades and its challenges.
-Finally, the size of the collection offers the unique possibility of large-scale documentation and research concentrated in one place.
+Finally, the size of the collection offers the unique possibility of large-scale documentation and research, concentrated in one place.

 Partners